-□ MATH 1510 Calculus 1 5 cr
+MATH 1510 Calculus 1 5 cr

-□ MATH 1520 Calculus 2 5 cr
+MATH 1520 Calculus 2 5 cr

-□ MATH 2510 Calculus 3: Multivariable 5 cr
+MATH 2510 Calculus 3: Multivariable Calculus 5 cr

-Calculus

-□ MATH 2520 Calculus 4: Differential 5 cr
+MATH 2520 Calculus 4: Differential Equations 5 cr

-Equations with Linear Algebra
+with Linear Algebra

-General Education/Minnesota Transfer Curriculum (MnTC) -40 Credits

-GOAL 1: COMMUNICATION - 2 COURSES

-□ ENGC 1101

-GOAL 2: CRITICAL THINKING

-(Met by completion of all 40 credits of the MnTC)
+- GOAL 1: COMMUNICATION 2 COURSES ENGC 1101 COMM 1100 or 1101 or 1111 or 1121 - GOAL 2: CRITICAL THINKING (met by completion of all 40 credits of the MnTC) - GOAL 4: MATHEMATICAL/LOGICAL REASONING 1 COURSE Course met by taking required MATH courses - GOAL 5: HISTORY AND SOCIAL/BEHAVIORAL SCIENCES 2 COURSES

+000.00 Course #2

-GOAL 3: NATURAL SCIENCES - 2 COURSES (Select from two different departments; at least one must include a lab)
+- GOAL 6: HUMANITIES AND FINE ARTS- 2 COURSES Select from two different departments □ Course #1 □ Course #2

-GOAL 4: MATHEMATICAL/LOGICAL REASONING -

-1 COURSE

-□ Course met by taking required MATH courses

-GOAL 5: HISTORY AND SOCIAL/BEHAVIORAL SCIENCES -

-2 COURSES

-GOAL 7: HUMAN DIVERSITY - 1 COURSE
+- GOAL 7: HUMAN DIVERSITY 1 COURSE

-GUAL 8: □ Course GOAL 9: ETHICAL AND CIVIC RESPONSIBILITY - 1 COURSE
+- GOAL 8: GLOBAL PERSPECTIVE 1 COURSE

-OLOBAL DEPODEOTIVE 4 COURSE

-GOAL 10: PEOPLE AND THE ENVIRONMENT - 1 COURSE
+- GOAL 9: ETHICAL AND CIVIC RESPONSIBILITY 1 COURSE - GOAL 10: PEOPLE AND THE ENVIRONMENT 1 COURSE

-□ One Health (HLTH) course.
+- □ One Health (HLTH) course.

-□ One Exercise Science (EXSC) course.
+- One Exercise Science (EXSC) course.

-□ Elective credits - additional course(s) numbered 1000 and above, if needed to complete the 60 credit requirement
+- □ Elective credits additional course(s) numbered 1000 and above, if needed to complete the 60 credit requirement

-- Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - Earn a minimum cumulative grade point average (GPA) of 2.0 in the MnTC. - □ Earn a minimum of 15 college-level credits at Normandale.
+- Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - □ Earn a minimum cumulative grade point average (GPA) of 2.0 in the MnTC. - □ Earn a minimum of 15 college-level credits at Normandale.

-Mathematics Transfer Pathway (AA) needs placement into college level for READ, WRITE (ENGC) and MATH 1510 Program Sequence: The sequence is designed for full-time students.
+Mathematics Transfer Pathway (AA)

+needs placement into college level for ENGC 1101 and MATH 1510 Program Sequence: The sequence is designed for full-time students.
 It will take longer for part-time students to complete this program.

+Fall Semester Spring Semester

+l st year ENGC 1101 MATH 1520

+Fall Semester Spring Semester

+2nd year MATH 2510 MATH 2520

-Fall Semester Spring Semester ENGC 11014cr MATH 15205cr MNTC Goal 3 with lab......4cr COMM 1100.1101.1111 or 11213cr MNTC Goal 5.....3cr MATH 15105cr MNTC Goal 6.....3cr MNTC Goal 5......3cr TOTAL Fall Semester Spring Semester MATH 25105cr MATH 25205cr MNTC Goal 3......3cr MNTC Goal 83cr MNTC Goal 6......3cr MNTC Goal 103cr MNTC Goal 73cr HLTH elective......3cr EXSC elective1cr MNTC Goal 93cr For MNTC Goal areas that require 2 courses, they must come from 2 different departments Some MNTC courses meet 2 different goals.
+For MNTC Goal areas that require 2 courses, they must come from 2 different departments Some MNTC courses meet 2 different goals.
 With careful planning this degree can be completed in 60 credits.

 The Associate of Fine Arts degree in Music provides a high-quality two-year curriculum that completes the first two years of a baccalaureate degree in music.
-Upon completion, students will be able to demonstrate comprehension of harmonic analysis, fourpart voice-leading, transposition, aural intervallic and chord identification, melodic and rhythmic dictation, solmization, history of western art music, fundamental piano proficiency, solo and ensemble performance, and instrumental or vocal facility through applied study with artist-level faculty.
+Upon completion, students will be able to demonstrate comprehension of harmonic analysis, four-part voice-leading, transposition, aural intervallic and chord identification, melodic and rhythmic dictation, solmization, history of western art music, fundamental piano proficiency, solo and ensemble performance, and instrumental or vocal facility through applied study with artist-level faculty.